mitjafelicijan/clutch/README.md

 > [!NOTE]
 > Even though this was tested and works on X11 and on Wayland I use it on X11
-> daily exclusively.
+> exclusively.
 So, your millage may wary.

 All this can be achieved manually, this script just packages all the commands into a nice package that is easy to use.
 Please check `clutch.sh` script to see